Entry 580 - Religion vs Spirituality

 Religion will call you damned if you don’t convert.
 Spirituality will affirm your perfection and oneness with all that is in every situation.

-Religion is based on clearly divided lines that separate them from other religions.
-Spirituality says, "Let all come to the feast and enjoy what the Father has prepared for His Children."
+Religion is based on clearly divided lines that separate it from other religions.
+Spirituality says, “Let all come to the feast and enjoy what the Father has prepared for His Children.”

 Comments